 Blue Hands and Feet in Lyme Disease: Why They Turn Cold and Change Color

-These symptoms are often described as “cold hands,” but the key clinical feature is color change—pale, bluish, or mottled skin caused by abnormal blood flow regulation.
+These symptoms are often described simply as “cold hands” or “poor circulation,” but the key clinical feature is abnormal color change—pale, bluish, purple, or mottled skin caused by dysregulation of blood flow.

 A man with Lyme disease described episodes where his hands would become cold and turn pale or bluish, even while sitting indoors.
 Some days his fingers looked mottled and felt numb; other days they appeared completely normal.